2020 Death Metal Shirt

 After a brief hiatus, we got "the band" back together to bring you our latest death metal tee.
 Inspired by our metal-loving founder Bill Pollock, inked by our illustrious illustrator-of-gore Rick Reeves, and emblazoned on black cotton crewnecks by legendary screen-printer Babylon Burning, it rocks.

 material: cotton blend

-Here's a bit about our new Death Metal Tee:
+Here's a bit more about our 2020 Death Metal Tee:

 THE SHIRT MAKER

 The same painstaking attention to detail that goes into the making of our books goes into the making of our merch.
 We sampled nearly two dozen shirts before we landed on Next Level Apparel’s premium ringspun cotton crew.

 Not only do these tees look good and feel good, they come from a good company.
 That’s important to us, too.
 Next Level Apparel is known for its emphasis on social responsibility (aka sustainable and ethical business practices).
 They’re committed to ensuring fair labor practices, humane supply-chain conditions, and responsible sourcing, and reducing fabric waste (which they've done by by 1.5 million pounds in recent years).
 Put it simply, there's a lot to love about this tee – even before we make it our own.